yaradal/golang-nested-json/README.md

 ```
 (cd task1 && cat ../input.json | go run ./ currency country city)
 ```

+### task2

+REST service of task1.
+The input is a JSON that is received in POST request, nesting paramaters are in the request params.

 To run the second task:
 ```